Yeah, and I can't believe that nobody's talking about that either.

 He's been completely cautious, very careful, and people just didn't see the fire.

-I've been out here driving around the cornfields listening to talk radio.
+I've been out here driving around the cornfields, listening to talk radio.

-Rush Limbaugh has sit-in host this week.
+Rush Limbaugh has sit-in hosts this week.

 But when you listen to the callers, they're all coming to terms with Romney now.

-So Joe Klein.
+Okay, so Joe Klein.

-Wait a second, Snerdley.
+Wait a second, Sterdley.

-I know, I know, but Joe Klein's.
+I know, I know.

-He's out driving in the cornfields.
+But Joe Klein's, he's out driving in the cornfields.

 I've been out here.

-These people think they are in a foreign country when they have to go to Iowa.
+I told you at the top of the program, these people think they are in a foreign country when they have to go to Iowa, anywhere in the Midwest.

 He's out there driving around the cornfields.